 The National Committee for Accreditation of coaching Education (NCACE) is a committee maintained by the United States Center for Coaching Excellence (USCCE), a not-for-profit organization involved in supporting the professions of coaching, coaching education and coach development.
 Under its auspices, the purpose of NCACE is to grant accreditation to educational programs that meet or exceed the requirements outlined in the NCACE Guidelines for Accreditation of Coaching Education.
 Key to NCACE’s efforts are the National Standards for Sport Coaches.
-Originally published in 1995 and updated in 2006 by the National Association for Sport & Physical Education (NASPE), the Standards provide the basis in which NCACE evaluates the content of coaching education programs.
+Originally published in 1995 and recently updated in 2019 by the SHAPE America, the standards provide the basis in which NCACE evaluates the content of coaching education programs.

 Why is sports coaching education important?We believe well trained sport coaches are the key elements to providing quality sports experiences for America’s youth.
 Studies indicate that sport coaches would benefit from coach education.
 Relevant Facts 69% of all youth (6-12) participate at least one day in an individual or team sport youth sport program (Aspen Institute, 2018).
 Approximately 8 million student-athletes participate in high school sports (NFHS, 2018) 460,000 student-athletes compete within the NCAA collegiate sports (NCAA, 2019) The broad appeal of sports creates an opportunity within sport to have a positive impact on the development and well-being of millions of people within the United States.
 Researchers report that the sport coach can set the stage for continued physical activity participation as well as physical and psychological development (Bergeron et al., 2015; Gould et al., 2014; Holt, 2016).